Your Journey at

 Student onboarding emails will be sent with login credentials and setup instructions

-Required for accredited program students
+Required for accredited program students.
+Attendance strongly encouraged for all students.

 Fall Semester Begins